 HOW DID THESE DISTINCTIVES ORIGINATE?

 In 1611 a group of believers in England arrived at these distinctives through careful study of the Bible.
-That is why these teachings are more precisely called the biblical distinctives of Baptists rather than Baptist distinctives.
-These teachings emerged as Baptist distinctives because individual Baptist churches have consistently and independently held to them, not because some group of Baptist leaders composed the list and then imposed the distinctives on local churches.
+This is why these teachings are more precisely called the biblical distinctives of Baptists rather than Baptist distinctives.
+These teachings emerged as Baptist distinctives because individual Baptist churches have consistently and independently held to them, not because a group of Baptist leaders composed the list and imposed the distinctives on local churches.

-Baptists are people of the Book above all else.
-And Baptists enjoy a priceless heritage of generations who have exalted God's Son our Savior and have proclaimed God's inspired Word.
+Baptists are people of the Scriptures above all else, and Baptists enjoy a priceless heritage of generations who have exalted God's Son the Lord Jesus Christ, and have proclaimed God's inspired Word.

 WHAT ARE THE EIGHT BAPTIST DISTINCTIVES?

 These teachings may be remembered by associating them with the letters that form the word BAPTISTS.